 On Wednesday, March 15, 2023, the SUNY Board of Trustees unanimously voted to renew Bronx Charter Schools for Better Learning's charters as a single entity, thereby aligning our charter cycles through 2028.
-The SUNY Board of Trustees approved our full-term charter renewals without condition.
+While BBL 2's renewal is a 3-year "extension," it is considered a full-term renewal.
+BBL 2's cycle now aligns with BBL 2's full five-year charter renewal term.
+The SUNY Board of Trustees approved our charter renewals without condition.

 In response to the learning disruptions experienced due to the COVID-19 pandemic, the Bronx Charter Schools for Better Learning made curricular adjustments to accelerate learning.
 For example, we have modified our mathematics program to include additional computation practice in all grades to ensure students possess the skills needed to address grade-specific curricular content.
 Our primary reading program, Words in Color, is now utilized more frequently in the older grades to address decoding deficiencies.
-To mitigate learning losses in reading comprehension and writing, BBL is including Junior Great Books and a literacy-rich Social Studies curriculum, Inquiry Journeys.
+To mitigate learning losses in reading comprehension and writing, BBL 2 is including Junior Great Books and a literacy-rich Social Studies curriculum, Inquiry Journeys.
 These curricular interventions have proven fruitful, and we continue to use the aforementioned platforms to enhance our academic program.